frank26080115/EdgeTX-Scripts-and-FW-Collection/mixes/basic-robot-mix/readme.md

 To pick a switch position, set the logical switch to use either `a=b` (true if max) or `a<b` (false if max), with the first parameter being the switch source, and the second parameter being `MAX`.
 Remember to also set the pre-flight check options for the weapon switch.

+There is an intentional slow-up enabled for the weapon channel 3, edit the slowness if you don't need it.

 The trim switches are used for real-time adjustments:

  * TrmT, throttle trim: speed scaling for throttle control input